 This is the first study reporting on the cost-effectiveness of memory services over a two year follow up.
 There are several strengths to this paper.
 Firstly, the cost-effectiveness analysis is based on the largest observational study of patients referred to MAS in England.
-Unlike previous studies focussing on a single memory clinic (10, 11, 30), our sample is representative of MAS across all regions in the country and in terms of other contextual features (13).
+Unlike previous studies focussing on a single memory clinic (10, 11, 30), our sample is representative of MAS across all regions in the country and in terms of other organisational features (13).
 Secondly, this study reports on the cost-effectiveness of MAS providing a broad, integrated approach to diagnosis, treatment and follow up care of patients with dementia.
 This is in contrast with previous cost-effectiveness studies focussing on particular components of care, such as diagnosis (9) or follow-up care (31).
 Thirdly, this economic evaluation is based on rigorous collection of data on different measures of effectiveness (both disease-specific and generic HQRL measures), and costs to the NHS, social care, carers and patients (societal perspective).
-Fourthly, our cost-effectiveness findings are based on longitudinal measurements of both costs and outcomes over two years, and hence captures the impact of MAS over a longer period than previous studies based on a single time point and short follow up: either 3-month(30), 6-month(16) or 1-year(9, 31).
+Fourthly, our cost-effectiveness findings are based on longitudinal measurements of both costs and outcomes over two years, and hence captures the impact of MAS over a longer period than previous studies based on a single time point and short follow up: either 3 months (30), 6 months (16) or one-year (9, 31).

 There are three main limitations to this study.
-First, our study did not include a comparison (control) group.
+First,we did not include a comparison (control) group.
 The immediate implication is that we had to make an assumption about what would have been patients’ costs and outcomes at 2 years had they not been referred to MAS.
 In our main analysis (base-case), we assumed that patients’ HRQL and costs have remained constant over the 2-year period.
 This may be plausible for costs because had patients not attended MAS, they were likely to have remained undiagnosed and continued to receive the same level of care as before.
 However, based on previous studies, the HRQL of patients receiving standard (usual) care is likely to deteriorate over time (9, 27-29).
-In sensitivity analysis, we have allowed for small (up to 10%) reductions in HRQL over time, and found that the study’s conclusions are sensitive to these assumptions.
+In sensitivity analysis, we have allowed for up to 10% reductions in HRQL over time, and found that the study’s conclusions are sensitive to these assumptions.

 Second, as with other studies based on self-reported outcome measures or proxy-reported resource use questionnaires, our study had a considerable proportion of individuals with missing HRQL or cost data.
 We have used a widely recommended approach, multiple imputation, for handling missing data (32).
 This approach assumes that any differences between patients with observed and missing data can be explained (and adjusted for) by the observed data (missing-at-random assumption).
 Accordingly, we have included in our imputation model a wide range of likely missing data predictors, such as baseline patient and MAS characteristics, follow-up process measures and observed endpoints.
 In addition, the imputation model recognised that the chances of observing the data were more similar within than across MAS.

-Third, data on resource use at 24 months was collected using a simplified version of the questionnaire completed by carers at baseline, 3, 6 and 12 months.
+Third, data on resource use at 24 months were collected using a simplified version of the questionnaire completed by carers at baseline, 3, 6 and 12 months.
 Thus the questionnaire only asked carers to indicate if there had been any contact with a health care professional but did not seek details about the intensity of any contact.
 We therefore had to estimate costs attributable to each contact with health professionals according to median values derived from responses to the 6-month questionnaire.
 Overall, this may have resulted in a slight overestimation of the health and social care costs at 24 months.